| |

 quickly out of sight.
 Allyndil, who looked as confused as I felt,

 looked at me and shrugged.
 Then he vaulted in after the dwarf.
+I looked down, past the weeds growing out of

 cracks, past the crumbling stones and mortar which held the stairwell,